mihirchronicles/themihirchronicles.github.io/src/content/blog/how-to-write-well.md

         What nonsense?
 You don't eat grandpa.
 Notice how the above two sentences have entirely different meanings based on the presence of a comma.
 The *confusing* example can be mistaken for, “Where is the kitchen mat [that I stand on while cooking]?” as opposed to, “Hey, Matt, where exactly is the kitchen located?”
 Comma rules make up the bulk of this page.
 Because not knowing when to use a comma is the most common punctuation mistake.

-    - B. You need a comma around a word located at the extreme end of a sentence that answers a question with a *yes* or *no* word.
+    - You need a comma around a word located at the extreme end of a sentence that answers a question with a *yes* or *no* word.

         - Correct: *“Yeah, he smelled like rabies and burned sausage.”*
         - Correct: *“Correct, I’m still waiting for Santa Claus’ therapist.”*